If it had not been the Lord who was on our side—let Israel now say—

 Is Your Church Healthy?

 This is our contribution to the wealth of material available on the internet concerning spiritual abuse.
-The website was created during the year following our departure from a church in 2013, with occasional minor updates.
+The website was created during the year following our departure from a church in 2013, with subsequent minor updates.

 If this reflects your experience, it is possible you are in an abusive church.
 This site identifies common characteristics of such groups and may help you see more clearly whether or not your church is healthy.